 So what does the body do?
-Well, it simply does what it is designed too … it thinks it’s going to starve so it stores more fat.
+Well, it simply does what it is designed too … it thinks it’s going to starve or freeze, so it stores more fat.

-As fate would have it, when our internal environment of the body gets too cold we may wind up with a cold, flu, other respiratory ailment, or kidney trouble and/or Adrenal Fatigue.
+As fate would have it, when our internal environment gets too cold, we may wind up with a cold, flu, other respiratory ailment, or kidney trouble and/or Adrenal Fatigue.

 Instead of resolving to “lose weight” during the winter months, when it is counter-intuitive to our health, here are some diet and lifestyle behaviors to ensure you can thrive throughout the long, cold days and not “gain” excess weight in the process.